gallantlab/voxelwise_tutorials/tutorials/movies_4T/README.rst

 - numpy
 - scipy
 - h5py
+- pycortex
 - scikit-learn
 - matplotlib
 - himalaya
 - pymoten
+- jupyter  (optional, to run examples as notebooks)
 - cupy/pytorch  (optional, to use a GPU backend in himalaya)

 **References:**